rzhang451/keepup/functions.md

 1.Personal Profile

-  Id Profile:Avatar, User Name, Sex, Birthday, Location, Mini Intro
+  Id Profile:Avatar, User Name, Sexe, Birthday, Location, Mini Intro

-  Health Profile: Height, Weight, Waistline, Chest Measurement, Hipline, BMI, Resting Heart Rate, Maximum Heart Rate
+  Health Profile: Height,Weight,Waistline,Chest Measurement,Hipline,BMI,Resting Heart Rate, Maximum Heart Rate

   Exercice Profile: Total Exercice Time, Total Exercice Day, Total Consumption(kilocalorie), History:(Running, Walking, Bicycling, Musculation).

 2.Level Test
+ A serial of test that defines your actual level of exercise, such as runing VMA test or body strength test.

-3.Exercice Recommendation
+3.Exercice Recomendation

-  Choose the part you want to train: abdomen, arm, leg, entire,  intensify training, strentch
+  Choose the part you want to train: abdomen, arm, leg, entire,  intensify training, strentch according to your actual level obtained in the level test.

 4.Agenda

-  Choose the intensity of exercices, choose the day of exercices.
+  Choose the intension of exercices, choose the day of exercices.

   Week Plan

 5.Running Record

   Geolocation

+  Time recording feature which counts each time you finish runing your average speed and time used.

 6.Shared Media

- shared comments/logs on social media
+Allows you to share comments/logs or your training achievements on social media such as facebook or twitter.

 7.Diet Recommendation

+Recommends the food you may need according to your daily training coureses.

 8.Setting